nekolaiv/cssc/README.md

 4. **Make Changes:**

    - Make your desired changes in the codebase.
 Ensure that your changes are well-documented and follow the existing coding style.
-(Refer to conventions.txt at z_text_files folder from root directory)
+(Refer to `conventions.txt` in the `z_text_files` folder from the root directory.)

 5. **Commit Your Changes:**